Rotational Dumbbell Straight-leg Deadlift

 Follow these step-by-step instructions to perform Rotational Dumbbell Straight-leg Deadlift with proper form and technique.

-Stand with feet shoulder-width apart, holding a dumbbell in your right hand, palm facing your thigh.
+Stand tall with your feet shoulder-width apart, holding a single dumbbell in one hand.

-Hinge at your hips, keeping a slight bend in your knees, and lower the dumbbell toward the ground, rotating your torso to the left.
+Hinge at your hips, keeping your back straight and core engaged, as you lower the dumbbell towards the floor.

 Secondary Muscles